Temporal and spectral study of the X-ray pulsar 2S 1553-542 during the 2021 outburst: Results

-We have studied the energy spectrum for different days of the outburst using Swift/XRT observations and looked for the inter-day variation of different spectral parameters over the outburst.
-The energy spectrum with the best-fitted models is shown in Figure \ref{fig:spectrum} where the bottom panels of the Figure \ref{fig:spectrum} show the residuals.
-We extracted the energy spectrum for different observations from Swift/XRT and fitted them in {\tt XSPEC} with varying the model parameters independently for different models.
-We have tried to fit the spectrum with simple models.
-The energy spectrum of the X-ray pulsar can be well fitted with a power-law ({\tt powerlaw} in {\tt XSPEC}) or blackbody emission component ({\tt bbody} in {\tt XSPEC}) along with a photoelectric absorption ({\tt phabs} in {\tt XSPEC}).
-The spectra in the energy range 1--10 keV are well described with blackbody emission with temperature (kT$_{bb}$) $\sim$ 2.0 keV with Hydrogen column density $\sim$3.0 $\times$ $10^{22}$ cm$^{-2}$.
-The spectra can also be well fitted with a power law with photon index $\sim$0.6 and a neutral absorption of an equivalent hydrogen column density $\sim$ 5.0 $\times$ $10^{22}$ cm$^{-2}$.
-The X-ray flux in the 1--10 keV energy range is $\sim$ 2.5 $\times$ 10$^{-10}$ ergs cm$^{-2}$ s$^{-1}$.
+We have studied the energy spectra for different days of the outburst using {\it NICER} observations and look for the variation of different spectral parameters.
+The energy spectra with the best-fitted model are shown in Figure \ref{fig:spectrum} where the bottom panels of Figure \ref{fig:spectrum} show the residuals.
+We have extracted the energy spectrum for different observations from {\it NICER} and fitted them in {\tt XSPEC} with varying the model parameters independently for different models.
+The energy spectrum of the X-ray pulsar can be well fitted with a power-law ({\tt power law} in {\tt XSPEC}) and a blackbody emission component ({\tt bbody} in {\tt XSPEC}) along with photoelectric absorption ({\tt phabs} in {\tt XSPEC}).
+The spectra in the energy range of 0.6--10 keV is well described by blackbody emission with temperature (kT$_{bb}$) $\sim$0.9--1.3 keV and a neutral absorption of an equivalent hydrogen column density $\sim$3.5$\times$10$^{22}$ cm$^{-2}$.
 Table \ref{tab:Spec} shows the evolution of different spectral parameters with the best-fitted values for different days of the outburst.
-The photon index is varied between $\sim$0.6--$\sim$0.9 during different observations.
-The blackbody temperature ($kT$) is fluctuating between 2.0--2.3 keV during the different XRT observations.
+The photon index varied between $\sim$(0.2 to 1.1) during different {\it NICER} observations.
+For the {\it NICER} observations 3 and 4, the spectra are fitted well with a power law component along with a photoelectric absorption.
+The additional black body component is not necessary to fit these two {\it NICER} spectra.